jasonm23/onlisp-markdown/onlisp.md

 distinguishing variables.
 We can’t just say that all symbols are variables, because we will want symbols to occur as arguments within patterns.
 Here we will say that a pattern variable is a symbol beginning with a question mark.
-If it becomes in- convenient, this convention could be changed simply by redeﬁning the predicate var?.
+If it becomes inconvenient, this convention could be changed simply by redeﬁning the predicate var?.

 Figure 18.5 contains a pattern-matching function similar to ones that appear